Skip to content

 You can remove old or unwanted sessions to free up space or declutter your history.

-From the Command Line: Use the --delete-session flag with an index or ID:
+From the command line: Use the --delete-session flag with an index or ID:

 Terminal window